 • Meet the minimum entry requirements for the apprenticeship

-An apprenticeship is a work based qualification, so you must be employed.
-Each programme has its own apprenticeship framework, set by the industry, which will enable you to develop the knowledge and practical skills you need for the workplace.
-As part of your apprenticeship you will work towards a National Vocational Qualification (NVQ), Technical Certificate, and Functional Skills in English, maths and ICT.
+An apprenticeship is a work-based qualification, so you must be employed.
+Each programme has its own apprenticeship standard, set by the industry, which will enable you to develop the knowledge and practical skills you need for the workplace.

 Your employer must pay you a wage and this is set by the Government.
 More information about the Apprenticeship Minimum Wage can be found on the Directgov website.

 Apprentices work a maximum of 40 hours per week.